eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/the-idl-compiler-generated-files.md

 Cyclone DDS provides platform specific utilities to facilitate the data model processing:

-&nbsp;&nbsp; **On Windows** : Use The `ddscxxHelloWorldData_lib_idl_isocpp_generate` project within the HelloWorld solution.
+- **On Windows** : Use the `ddscxxHelloWorldData_lib_idl_isocpp_generate` project within the HelloWorld solution.

-&nbsp;&nbsp; **On Linux/MacOS** : Use The cmake command.
+- **On Linux/MacOS** : Use the CMake command.

-This will result in new **HelloWorldData-cyclone.h, HelloWorldData-cyclone.c, HelloWorldDataSplDcps.h, HelloWorldDataSplDcps.cpp, HelloWorldData_DCPS.hpp, HelloWorldData.h** and **HelloWorldData.cpp** files that needs to be compiled and their associated object file linked with the Hello _World!_ publisher and subscriber application business logic.
+This results in the following new files that need to be compiled and their associated object file linked with the Hello _World!_ publisher and subscriber application business logic:

+- `HelloWorldData-cyclone.h`
+- `HelloWorldData-cyclone.c`
+- `HelloWorldDataSplDcps.h`
+- `HelloWorldDataSplDcps.cpp`
+- `HelloWorldData_DCPS.hpp`
+- `HelloWorldData.h`
+- `HelloWorldData.cpp `

-When using CMake to build the application, this step is hidden, and will be done automatically.
+When using CMake to build the application, this step is hidden, and is done automatically.
 For building with CMake, refer to [building the _Hello World_ example.](Build-cxx-app/build-the-dds-cxx-hello-world-example.html)

-As described earlier, the IDL compiler generates three source and four header files. **HelloWorldData-cyclone.h** and **HelloWorldData-cyclone.c** are intermediate files used by `idlpp-CXX compiler`, and has no direct use from the application developer's perspective.
+The IDL compiler generates three source and four header files. `HelloWorldData-cyclone.h` and `HelloWorldData-cyclone.c` are intermediate files used by `idlpp-CXX compiler`, and have no direct use from the application developer's perspective.

-**HelloWorldData.h** and **HelloWorldData.cpp** files contain the data type of the messages that are shared. **HelloWorldDataSplDcps.h** &amp; **HelloWorldDataSplDcps.cpp** files contain the implementations needed by Cyclone DDS to handle the specified datatypes in its database.
-They also contain the meta-data for all datatypes. **HelloWorldData_DCPS.h** file convenience file includes all the relevant headers files and API definitions that may be required by an application.
+`HelloWorldData.h` and `HelloWorldData.cpp` files contain the data type of the messages that are shared. `HelloWorldDataSplDcps.h` and `HelloWorldDataSplDcps.cpp` files contain the implementations needed by Cyclone DDS to handle the specified datatypes in its database.
+They also contain the meta-data for all datatypes. `HelloWorldData_DCPS.h` file includes all the relevant headers files and API definitions that may be required by an application.

-**HelloWorldData_DCPS.h** needs to be included in the business as it contains the actual message type used by the application when writing or reading data.
-It also contains helper macros to allocate and free memory space for the `HelloWorldData_MSG` type.
+`HelloWorldData_DCPS.h` must be included in the business as it contains the actual message type used by the application when writing or reading data.
+It also contains helper macros to allocate and free memory space for the `HelloWorldData_Msg` type.